Artyom099/social-network-express-mongo/README.md

 This is my pet project which describes endpoints for user interaction with a social network

 ## Libruaries & modules
-Express-validator, mongodb, mongoose, jest supertest, cookie-parser, bcrypt, nodemailer, jsonwebtoken
+Express-validator – to validate input data received from frontend, Nodemailer – to sending email confirmation message and recovery password code, Jsonwebtoken – to create acceess and refresh tokens with payload, mongodb, mongoose, jest supertest, cookie-parser, bcrypt,

 ## Endpoint's functional
 ### Auth